Silentwarior112/PS2-PSS-Tools/README.md

 there isn't a commonly available solution to render a video in this manner.

 The python script is a serviceable solution.
-It will take any interlaced video and re-encode it into a progressive video with the fields unwoven and stacked the same way original ones were.
+It will take any interlaced video and re-encode it into a progressive video with the fields unwoven and stacked the same way original ones were:

 <p align="center">
   <img src="https://github.com/Silentwarior112/PS2-PSS-Tools/blob/main/convert.jpg">